How to Use ACRIS to Grow Your Real Estate Business

 They can provide invaluable insights into entire markets, property owners, asset types, and other commercial real estate trends.

-In this way, brokers, investors, lenders, and other service providers who know how and where to access property sales records have the advantage of staying ahead of the competition.
+In this way, brokers, investors, lenders, and other service providers who know how and where to access property sales records can stay ahead of the competition.

-The idea of real estate comps is that, in order to understand the current environment and market value of a commercial property, brokers et al should look at the historical and recent value of characteristics of other, very similar properties.
+The idea of real estate comps is that, to understand the current environment and market value of a commercial property, brokers et al. should look at the historical and recent value of characteristics of similar properties.

-There’s a great deal of insights that can be derived from analyzing properties very alike to one in which you’re looking to learn more about.
+There are a lot of insights that can be derived from analyzing properties very similar to one that you're looking to learn more about.

 Comps also help investors assess the potential ROI of a property versus its peers, while sales comps help identify recent sales of properties very similar to that of your subject property.

-Comps help you thoroughly analyze a property and its relative market with the help of real, relevant data from what’s found on ACRIS.
+Comps help you thoroughly analyze a property and its relative market with the help of accurate, relevant data from what's found on ACRIS.

 Determining Commercial Property Value

-Most real estate professionals that use commercial real estate comps do so, of course, to understand the market value of a known property.
+Most real estate professionals who use commercial real estate comps do so to understand a known property's market value.

-Comps are also relative to every individual market, making them a very accurate way to find the current market value of any asset type, in any market.
+Comps are also relative to every individual market, making them a very accurate way to find the current market value of any asset type in any need.

 Identifying New Commercial Real Estate Opportunities